Software Development Studio 2

 Textbook requirements may vary from one teaching period to the next.

 Modern software development is highly collaborative.
-Teams of developers work together to take software from conception into production, and continue to evolve and develop the software based on feedback from its use.
-This introduces a number of engineering challenges, as the teams must ensure that the program works and is well designed even while its design and code are being modified by many people at once.
-Many of the software engineering practices and tool chains that are core to a developer's work are designed to support this collaborative nature of programming.
+Teams of developers work together to take software from conception into production and continue to develop the software based on feedback from its use.
+This introduces a number of engineering challenges, as teams must ensure that the program works and is well designed, even while it is being modified by many people at once.
+Many of the software engineering practices and tool chains that are core to a developer's work are designed to support the collaborative nature of programming.
+In this subject you will work in teams to develop different features of a class-wide development project, to learn how software engineers design, build, deploy, and modify large programs together.
+Introducing you to key concepts, including distributed version control, continuous integration, deployment, and delivery practices, as well as agile development and software design, the unit will help you to hone invaluable applied skills.

 Assessment 1: Online quiz and exercises.
 Five at 3% each.
-Relates to Learning Outcomes (LOs) 2, 3, 5 6 Assessment 2: Collaborative software development project.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4, 5, 6 Assessment 3: Individual Portfolio.
-2000 words.
-Relates to Learning Outcomes (LOs) 2, 3, 4, 5, 6 Assessment 4: Studio critique.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4 Final Examination: 2 hrs 15 mins.
+Relates to Learning Outcomes 2, 3, 5 6 Assessment 2: Software development task.
+Relates to Learning Outcomes 2-6 Assessment 3: Collaborative software development project.
+Relates to Learning Outcomes 1-6 Assessment 4: Studio critique.
+Relates to Learning Outcomes 1-4 Take Home Examination: 2000 words.
 It is mandatory to pass this component in order to pass the unit.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4, 5, 6 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The exam will be offered online with supervision via webcam and screen sharing technology.
-Coordinated by UNE Exams Unit.
-UNE manages supervised exams associated with your UNE subjects.
+Relates to Learning Outcomes 1-6 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 1 - Online quiz and exercises (15%)